shadow-hq/shadow-reth/crates/exex/README.md

     ...
 }
 ```

 </details>

 #### ShadowExecutor

 `ShadowExecutor` is a simple block executor using revm, which will execute each transaction in a given block and commit changes to `ShadowDatabase`.
 It is used by `ShadowExEx` to re-execute transactions in a block and store shadow logs in the SQLite database.
-When executing a block, the `base_fee_per_gas` for the block is set to `0`, allowing shadow contracts to perform arbitrary computations without worrying about gas costs.

 `ShadowExecutor` uses `transact_preverified` to execute transactions in a block, since: